bbcustom/RTR105/README.md

-PATH - locations of the directory or files cd path - changes the current working directory chmod - is uses to change permissions for file or directories
+PATH - locations of the directory or files cd path - changes the current working directory chmod - is uses to change permissions for file or directories python - open python window vars () The vars() function returns the __dict__ attribute of the given object if the object. cd - change directory idle - CPU proccess